 The accompanying condensed consolidated financial statements are unaudited and have been prepared by the Company in accordance with accounting principles generally accepted in the United States ("GAAP") as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
 Certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted.
-These interim condensed consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position and results of operations for the interim periods ended September 30, 2014 and 2013.
+These interim condensed consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position and results of operations for the interim periods ended March 31, 2015 and 2014.

 The results of operations for the interim periods are not necessarily indicative of the results of operations to be expected for the full year.
-These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2013, and the notes thereto, which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 5, 2014.
+These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2014, and the notes thereto, which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 25, 2015.

-The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries: Precision Genome Engineering, Inc., bluebird bio France - SARL, bluebird bio Australia Pty Ltd. and bluebird bio Securities Corporation.
+The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries: Precision Genome Engineering, Inc. ("Pregenen"), bluebird bio France - SARL, bluebird bio Australia Pty Ltd. and bluebird bio Securities Corporation.
 All intercompany balances and transactions have been eliminated in consolidation.
-The assets acquired and liabilities assumed in connection with the Company's acquisition of Pregenen were recorded at their fair values as of June 30, 2014, the date of the acquisition, and the operating results of Pregenen have been consolidated with those of the Company from the date of acquisition.
 Any reference in these notes to applicable guidance is meant to refer to GAAP.
 The Company views its operations and manages its business in one operating segment.
 All material long-lived assets of the Company reside in the United States.